 Did David Butler talk in class?
-And if he did, should be caned for it?
-In 1960, David Butler’s story hit the news cycle.
+And if he did, should he be caned for it?
+In 1960 David Butler’s story hit the news cycle.
 Many opinions on the matter were raised.
-The debate – to cane or not to cane? – was thrashed out in print, with opinions from not least of all 14-year-old David, his mother, Mrs Patricia Butler, and the headmaster of Grays Grove County Secondary school, Harlow, Essex, England – no sniggering! – Mr Sidney Bottoms.
+The debate – to cane or not to cane? – was thrashed out in print, with opinions from not least of all 14-year-old David, his mother, Mrs Patricia Butler and the headmaster of Grays Grove County Secondary school, Harlow, Essex, England – no sniggering! – Mr Sidney Bottoms.

 The aforementioned Mr. S.H.
 Bottoms had initially sent David home with a letter saying that “unless a medical certificate was produced by 9a.m. today he would be given corporal punishment.”
-David was sat at home and not moving, his bottom kept far away from the lick of the teachers’ rod.
+David was sat at home, his bottom kept far away from the lick of the teachers’ rod.
 “I’m frightened to send him to school,” said his mother.
 “He has been awake all night with worry.”

 Councillor Mrs. Lily Davidson asked the education authority for an inquiry.
 “The boy has a good record at school for both attainment and truthfulness,” she offered.
 “Despite protests from his mother the canings have continued and we know further punishment is to be inflicted.
 David was accused by his teacher of talking during lessons.
 In spite of telling the teacher that he was merely repeating the lesson to himself and that the other boy denied that there was any conversation David was instructed to write the lines.
 The boy consistently maintains that he was not talking during lessons with any other person.
 This is a state of affairs that cannot be allowed to continue.”

 Administering the cane and the wider matter of corporal punishment was a hot topic.
 Corporal punishment was outlawed in UK state schools in 1986, but remained legal in independent schools for a further two years.
 Cases of overuse and questionable motives were commonplace.